hillc255/meme/README.md

 Run Meme from an argparse command-line interface (CLI) or as a Flask web-app.

 #### Set-up and Run Instructions
-1. Clone Meme generator from github.
+1. Clone Meme generator project from github.
 2. Install and activate virtual environment:
     ~meme $source env/Scripts/activate
 3. Install requirements in the shell.